CUBRID/cubrid-manual/en/api/adodotnet.rst

 ADO.NET is a set of classes that expose data access services to the .NET programmer.
 ADO.NET provides a rich set of components for creating distributed, data-sharing applications.
 It is an integral part of the .NET Framework, providing access to relational, XML, and application data.
 ADO.NET supports a variety of development needs, including the creation of front-end database clients and middle-tier business objects used by applications, tools, languages, or Internet browsers.

-To download ADO.NET driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-ado-net-driver\.
+..
+FIXME: To download ADO.NET driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-ado-net-driver\.

 Installing and Configuring ADO.NET
 ==================================